 Alysse Melville, MSW, LCSW is interested in exploring the developmental pathways of early childhood maltreatment and adversity, particularly in regards to self-regulation, executive functioning, and attachment.
 Alysse is interested in identifying the physiological markers that are attributed to early adversity, including in-utero stress exposure, intergenerational experiences of trauma, childhood poverty, and pre-verbal exposure to abuse and neglect.
 She is committed to highlighting the need for trauma-focused, developmentally-appropriate assessment and intervention within early childhood populations.
-Alysse is focused on specific protective functions of early attachment relationships, the processes of co-regulation and attunement, as potential points of intervention in restoring developmental trajectories and promoting resilience in trauma-exposed youth.
+Alysse is focused on specific protective functions of early attachment relationships as potential points of intervention in restoring developmental trajectories and promoting resilience in trauma-exposed youth.

-Alysse’s current research focuses on the relationship between pre-verbal exposure to adverse childhood experiences and adult health outcomes using a longitudinal secondary data set.
+Alysse is a recipient of the Doris Duke fellowship for the Promotion of Child Well-Being and her dissertation research focuses on: (1) understanding the link between early adversity exposure and self-regulation, and (2) identifying factors within the preschool environment that support maltreated and trauma-exposed children.
 Alysse is a Licensed Clinical Social Worker, an endorsed Infant Mental Health Specialist, and a member of the International Society for Traumatic Stress Studies.

 University of Connecticut